kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/22 - Maghaven VI (9-22-25).md

 		- They visited Gideon the tailor again, Lewis looking for an interchangeable cloak, red on one side, black on the other.
 He offered it for a massive discount of 300g, Rem negotiated it down to 200g.
 Threw in a cap for free, Lewis put it on backwards.
 	- Girls
 		- Molly had a message for us, Agnes wants to choose the meeting place.
 		- Rem discussed a rendezvous point if we get separated
+		- Perse sent a letter to Grubb to be on standbuy
+- Homebrew - Invis gives disadvantage to perception checks to detect